cjwheatley88/Project_HotShot/README.md

 # Hot Shot

-Hot Shot is a cutting-edge application designed to [briefly describe the purpose of your application].
+Hot Shot is an application designed to [briefly describe the purpose of your application].

 ## Features